A Malaysia-led initiative founded on the principle that aging is not a crisis to be managed, but an infrastructure to be built.

 The Regional Synchronizer

-While Japan and Korea provide "Super-Aged" blueprints and Singapore and Thailand serve as regional laboratories, the mandate of AgeTech Asia is to facilitate the cross-border exchange of these proven frameworks.
+While Japan and Korea provide "super-aged" blueprints and Singapore and Thailand serve as regional laboratories, the mandate of AgeTech Asia is to facilitate the cross-border exchange of these proven frameworks.

-• The Official Baseline: In 2010, Malaysians aged 60 and above made up only 7.9% of the population.
+The baseline: in 2010, Malaysians aged 60 and above made up 7.9% of the population.

 The Comparison of Readiness (Years to Transition):